-Riding for the Disabled: a unique service for people living with disabilities by: Ruby Pascoe
+Riding for the Disabled: a unique service for people living with disabilities by: Faith Valencia

 With locals surrounding the riding arena at the Ballina Riding for the Disabled (RDA), two young students prepare to showcase activities learnt during their riding lessons.
 The horses are saddled, helmets are clipped under chins and boots placed in stirrups.
 The nerves seem to disappear as soon as the students enter the arena in the saddle.
 The horse moves with them, a fluid motion between rider and animal.
 The smiles spread across their faces, they are in control and powerful.

 For some people living with a disability, opportunities to take part in different experiences can sometimes be difficult and out of reach.
 Riding for the Disabled Association has been providing horse riding lessons for people in Australia living with both physical and intellectual disabilities since 1964.

 The first RDA was established in Australia by Mr and Mrs McIntyre, who started providing riding therapy to people living with disabilities in the Brisbane area.
 The New South Wales RDA was founded in the early 1970’s and now, has grown to thirty-five centres throughout the state and is run predominantly by RDA volunteers.

 Often, people living in rural areas aren’t exposed to the same services that are offered to people living in cities or metropolitan areas, RDA is a unique service that is provided to rural areas as well as high density ones.